Projects

 Theories abounded for the cause of the great tree's death.
 Some thought that it was the work of a foreign bark borer that had recently invaded New England.
 An arborist that I called in reported that a lot of ash trees were dying in the area, but that no one really knew the reason.
 A neighbor opined that the tree had been struck by lightning some years back and the damage had been fatal.

 It didn't matter whatever the reason.
 The fact was that tree was going to come down either under some controlled conditions or in the next large Nor'easter.
-Due to it's size and location, an uncontrolled fall treatened up to three houses, incuding ours, with major structural damage.
+Due to it's size and location, an uncontrolled fall threatened up to three houses, including ours, with major structural damage.

 The tree's location precluded getting a crane in to do the takedown.
 I needed a tree climber with a chain saw, a lot of skill and a lot of courage.
 I found one.
 Even though I wasn't the one up in the tree it was still a nail-biting experience.